 Find it: 25 Childe St, Byron Bay

-Owned and operated by the local Levy family, Legend Pizza has had the ovens burning since 1992.
+Owned and operated by the local Levy family, Legend Pizza has been serving up some of the best pizza in Byron Bay since 1992.
 The pizzas range from small through to 15” giant, which serves three to four people.
 The variety of toppings is going to make choosing hard, but the menu headings include meat, vegetarian, chicken, ocean, spicy along with pasta dishes.
 There’s eight vegetarian choices and you can also pick your own toppings.

 Legends is a casual eatery made busier with BYO, and it’s a popular stop-off for locals on the way home from a night in town.

 Located in Suffolk Park, about a ten-minute drive from Byron Bay, Pizza Paradiso holds claim to a staggering 28 pizza flavours to choose from.
 Catering to all tastes, there are choices for meat lovers, vegetarians, and those who want a reliable classic.
-If you fancy a change from pizza, you’ll find pasta, gnocchi, and salads plus a variety of tapas-style dishes like burrata bruschetta, pork ribs, and arancini.
+If you fancy a change from pizza, you’re in luck, as it’s also one of the best Italians in Byron Bay.
+You’ll find a selection of pasta, gnocchi, and salads, plus a variety of tapas-style dishes like burrata bruschetta, pork ribs, and arancini.